0xgny/execution-layer-terminal/README.md

 ## Why I started with KDB+, and why I moved off it

-I want to be upfront about this, because the repo history shows it and I think the reasoning on both sides is worth stating.

 ### Why I chose KDB+ first

 I carried the design over from q-sim, my earlier tick pipeline, and I picked it